 The George Mason University Center for Psychological Services (GMU CPS) offers a nine-month, 16-hour per week Psychology Externship Training Program for doctoral students enrolled in APA-accredited clinical and counseling psychology programs.
 It is required that applicants have received foundational training (coursework and practicum experience) in cognitive-behavioral therapy as well as psychological and psycho-educational assessment.
 Preference will be given to extern applicants applying during their third year or later of graduate study with previous therapy and assessment experience.
 However, we will consider applications from students in their second year of graduate study if they have exceptional prior clinical experience.

 The GMU CPS is a community-based clinic that provides a wide range of psychological services to the Northern Virginia community.
 These services include psychotherapy (individual, group, family, and couples), psychoeducational and psychological assessments, and consultation.
 As a community-based clinic, we work with clients across the lifespan experiencing a broad range of presenting concerns and diagnoses.
 Our Center is also the primary training facility for the doctoral students in clinical psychology and masters students in school psychology at George Mason University.

 The GMU CPS Psychology Externship Training Program is designed to provide externs with the opportunity to strengthen clinical skills through training and direct client care.
 The foundation of the training program is on the implementation of evidence-based assessment and intervention with a particular emphasis on therapies that fall under the larger umbrella of cognitive and behavioral approaches.
 The training sequence includes individual and group supervision, didactics related to clinical practice (often included in group supervision) and case presentations.

 Combined Therapy & Assessment: The Training Sequence

-It is expected that externs will maintain five to six active therapy cases (individual, family, couples, and/or a group), conduct a total of seven psychoeducational or mental health assessment during the year, receive one to two hours of individual and one to two hours of group supervision weekly, and attend periodic didactic seminars.
+It is expected that externs will maintain five active therapy cases (individual, family, couples, and/or a group), conduct a total of six psychoeducational or mental health assessment during the year, receive one to two hours of individual and one to two hours of group supervision weekly, and attend periodic didactic seminars.
 You may specialize with children, teens or adults.
 Additional training opportunities that may be available include workshop presentations and clinical research.

 Primary Assessment: The Training Sequence